LinuxCommandLibrary

 DESCRIPTION

-check-dfsg-status reports non-free and contrib packages installed on Debian-based systems.
-DFSG stands for Debian Free Software Guidelines, which define what software qualifies as free.
+check-dfsg-status reports installed packages from the non-free and contrib sections on Debian-based systems.
+DFSG stands for Debian Free Software Guidelines, which define what software qualifies as free in the Debian project.

-The tool was formerly known as vrms (Virtual Richard M. Stallman) and helps users identify proprietary software on their system.
+The tool was formerly known as vrms (Virtual Richard M. Stallman) and helps users identify proprietary or non-free software on their system.

 PARAMETERS